Princess Elizabeth of the United Kingdom: Later life

 On 20 January 1820, Frederick succeeded his father as the Landgrave of Hesse-Homburg.
 Thanks to Elizabeth's dowry and annual allowance, he was able to remodel the palace in Homburg.
 For her part, Landgravine Elizabeth could bid farewell to the rigid court etiquette she had disliked in England.
-She also built him the Gothic House in the castle's grounds.
+She had roads built in her new home town and had the Gothic House in the palace's grounds built, took care of the restoration and conversion of the English Wing of the palace as well as of Meisenheim Castle (Duke Wolfgang Wing) and was involved in caring for the poor.
+She sourced seeds and seedlings from England and oversaw their yields in the Landgravial Gardens.
+She owned a large library and an important collection of porcelain.
+She also continued her artistic activities.
+Despite her large appanage from London, the landgrave's debt increased as a result of her ambitious projects from 250,000 guilders in 1820 to 1,175,000 guilders nine years later.